Tapa Su’i (Tapa Embroidery Workshop)

 Tautai, Level 1, 300 Karangahape Rd, Auckland 1010

-Our first Creative Pearls programme for 2025 features Jasmine Tuiā, a talented tapa maker who uses embroidery to explore Sāmoan material culture and memory.
+Our first Creative Pearls programme for 2025 featured Jasmine Tuiā, a talented tapa maker who uses embroidery to explore Sāmoan material culture and memory.

-Tapa Su’i is more than just a workshop—it’s an opportunity to deepen your connection to siapo traditions in a supportive and educational space.
-Whether you’re new to tapa or already have knowledge of siapo, this hands-on session will nurture your passion and inspire you to continue the practice.
+Tapa Su’i was a workshop opportunity to deepen partipant’s connection to siapo traditions in a supportive and educational space.
+This was a hands-on session that nurtured passion and inspiration to continue the practice.

-Through stitching and embroidery, you’ll explore Siapo Mamanu, learn key siapo terminology, and gain insight into its cultural significance.
+Through stitching and embroidery, participants explored Siapo Mamanu, learnt key siapo terminology, and gained insight into its cultural significance.

 About Jasmine Tuiā